 Experimental Surgery offers graduate-level training leading to an M.Sc. or a Ph.D. degree.
-At the master's level, in addition to the general stream, those who are interested have a new opportunity to choose a concentration in Surgical Innovation or Surgical Education.
-The Experimental Surgery department is responsible for the administration of the graduate programs and allows excellent opportunities for training under the supervision of professors located in the research institutes of the different McGill teaching hospitals.
-The scope of the research and close connections with other centres and McGill departments provide ample opportunities for collaboration.
+At the master's level, in addition to the core program, those who are interested have a new opportunity to choose a concentration in Surgical Innovation, Surgical Education, or Global Surgery.
+The Experimental Surgery Department is responsible for the administration of the graduate programs and allows excellent opportunities for training under the supervision of professors located in the Research Institute of the McGill University Health Centre or other McGill teaching hospitals.
+The scope of the research and close connections with other Montreal research centres and McGill departments provide ample opportunities for collaboration.
 Research in the Department covers a wide spectrum, including injury, repair, recovery, tissue engineering, transplantation, fibrosis, cancer and stem cell biology, biomechanics, organ failure, surgical stimulation, surgical innovation, education, and evaluative/outcomes research.

 A list of research directors and their research topics is available on our website.

 |Master of Science (M.Sc.)
 Experimental Surgery (Thesis) (45 credits)|

 The M.Sc. core program is intended for students wishing to pursue careers in academia, the medical field, or industry.
 Thesis projects available in the various laboratories of the Department are multidisciplinary and ensure that students are exposed to a broad spectrum of research projects and experimental approaches.
 Students who have achieved superior progress in their research have the option to transfer to the Ph.D. program, waiving the M.Sc. thesis submission.